Are you planning to visit Singapore with your partner on a holiday soon?

-The exhibits here celebrate innovative and reflective pieces by artists from Singapore and beyond.
+The exhibits here focus on innovative pieces by artists from Singapore and beyond.

-The pieces on display at the Singapore Art Museum will bring about an appreciation of the diverse and multiplex world of modern Southeast Asian art.
+The pieces on display at the Singapore Art Museum showcases the diverse world of modern Southeast Asian art.

 What kind of exhibits can couples see at the Singapore Art Museum?

-- Promotion of a better future for all – Singapore Art Museum hopes to contribute to a more peaceful future by promoting tolerance and awareness.
+- Promotion of a better future for all – Singapore Art Museum hopes to improve the future by promoting peace, tolerance and awareness.
 Collections often explore concepts of identity, conflict, and struggle.
-Galleries also encourage analytical thinking among visitors.
+The galleries also encourage analytical thinking among visitors.